Blog • Music Exploration

 What Music Exploration Has To Offer

-Music exploration is a special kind of music class that incorporates movements, music, and values.
+is a special kind of music class that incorporates movements, music, and values.

 This is the best way to prepare young children from ages 3 to 4-year old for formal and/or one-to-one instrument mentoring.
 With the use of different teaching methods (Kodaly, Dalcroze, Orff) and discovery approach, this class had been proven effective to develop values and musicianship skills in very young learners.
 In this class, the child will be able to practice the elements of music using their natural instrument- which is their own bodies, play and hear how each musical instrument sound like (pitched and non-pitched), develop aural and rhythmic skills and overall musicianship by experiencing music for themselves in an unexpectedly fun way.

 Having in mind that there are multiple intelligences and that every child is different, we as music educators strive our best to understand what kind of approach each student needs.
-It is also our goal to know how to manage the classroom that will not interrupt learning but reinforce a better environment in a way that will neither short-change music education nor do-away from flexible teaching above all.
+It is also our goal to know how to manage the classroom that will not interrupt learning but reinforce a better environment in a way that will neither short-change musical learning journey nor do-away from flexible teaching above all.
 As the saying goes, “experience before concepts”, our goal is for the children to have a wonderful musical experience that they are unaware they are learning.

 Music exploration is not a typical one-to-one formal lesson and it is also not the kind of music class that uses a straightforward traditional teaching approach that discourages movements.
 In this class, movement is very much used and encouraged because this is the easiest and simplest way to instill learning in very young children.
 On the other hand, while movement is greatly encouraged, children will also learn that there is a time to move and a time to behave and settle down.
 It is also our advocacy as music educators to make music-learning fun.
 The children will absolutely enjoy and have a memorable musical experience in class without them being fully aware that they have already developed musicianship skills.
 Their cognitive, psychomotor, and affective skills will also improve overtime as well unknowingly which will turn into values to be valued as they grow.